-The mural that a much younger version of me is standing in front of in the left hand picture is a garage door in Lake-Shore Toronto, the painting of which played an important part in rekindling my passion to paint - thanks largely to the wonderful family who commissioned the work.
+The mural in the picture above is on a garage door in Lake-Shore Toronto in 2005, the painting of which played an important part in rekindling my passion to paint - thanks largely to the wonderful family who commissioned the work.
 Canada has a special place in my heart and crops up often in my forest paintings.

 Unfortunately the Canadian work visa does not have a box to tick next to the heading 'Artist'.
 Come on Canada.
-Upon returning home to the UK after several successful and enjoyable months away I had an unrealistic idea of how easy it is to make a living as a painter. " Well in Canada I just painted some pictures and then sold them" was what I told myself.
+Upon returning home to the UK after several successful and enjoyable months away I had an unrealistic idea of how easy it is to make a living as a painter. " Well in Canada I just painted some pictures and then sold them".

 In the UK it has been a slower and more realistic curve, more like 10 years rather than 4 months, but painting is still my passion and I thank Canada and my great friends and contacts there for helping me to realise that.

 Preceding all this I was a bit of a loner as a child, in summer in the late 80's and early 90's I would spend hours on the Brent Knoll in Somerset - below which my grandparents farmed - with only their German Shepherd Katy for company.
 There was a thicket with a badger sett, fossils in the steep field, kestrels on the hump field, rabbit skulls everywhere, newts in the livestock troughs, all kinds of bugs to be found and buzzards up in the sky.
 This and my dad dragging me on rainy hiking trips to North Wales - cemented my love for the outdoors and particularly an interest in birds.

 After gaining my teaching qualification from Brighton University in 2011 I took a job teaching ceramics in Leicestershire and loved it.
 My own art work went onto the back burner for a while, teaching is great and rewarding but pretty all consuming, it is a good job we get the holidays to recover.